-Jessica Bell Brown, independent curator, presented a free public program at the School of the Art Institute of Chicago on Thursday, June 6.
+Jessica Bell Brown, Associate Curator of Contemporary Art, Baltimore Museum, presented a free public program at the School of the Art Institute of Chicago on Thursday, June 6, 2019.
 From June 6-8, Jessica met with a selection of Chicago-based Artadia Awardees.
 Below is a summary of her experience.

 My trip to Chicago was very productive.
 Upon my arrival, I gave a lecture at the School of the Art Institute of Chicago on my most recent curatorial project at Gracie Mansion in New York City, an installation of over 60 artworks and objects entitled She Persists: A Century of Women Artists in New York, 1919-2019.
 She Persists was a collaboration with First Lady Chirlane McCray of New York, in which we brought together an intergenerational group of women artists with a focus on how they examined of the most pressing issues of our time, from race, class, gender, gentrification and beyond.
 My lecture foregrounded the intentionality in selecting a majority of women of color to be on view, including Kara Walker, Faith Ringgold, Mickalene Thomas, Simone Leigh, Tourmaline, Betty Blayton-Taylor, Elizabeth Colomba, Jordan Casteel, Elizabeth Catlett among many others.
 I spoke about the current cultural context of increased demands to exhibit women and artists of color, and how the project throws into relief the diverse curatorial and art-historical narrative possibilities and propositions that could very well make way into museum spaces.